Chinese New Year in Thailand 2027: Dates, Traditions & Where to Celebrate

 Chiang Mai’s Thai-Chinese community is smaller than Bangkok’s or Phuket’s, but the Tha Pae Gate celebrations draw large crowds — partly because the old city’s moat and gate make a dramatic backdrop.

-The main event is a fireworks display launched from near the gate on the evening of the 17th, visible from the moat road.
+The main event is a fireworks display launched from near the gate on the evening of the main day, visible from the moat road.
 There is also a parade of floats and lion dance performances in the streets of the old city in the days leading up to the main date.
 Several Chinese shrines in the Warorot Market area (known locally as Kad Luang) hold ceremonies and are busy with offerings throughout the three days.

 Phuket